This page explains the Waste Minimisation Act and provides links to further information about provisions of the Act.

 For a copy of the Act, see the Waste Minimisation Act 2008 [New Zealand Legislation website].

 How the Act encourages waste minimisation

-- put a levy on all waste disposed of in landfills to generate funding to help local government, communities and businesses minimise waste
+- imposes a levy on all waste disposed of in municipal landfills to generate funding to help local government, communities and businesses minimise waste

-- allows for regulations to be made, making it mandatory for certain groups (eg, landfill facility operators) to report on waste to improve information on waste minimisation
+- allows for regulations to be made that make it mandatory for certain groups (eg, landfill facility operators) to report on waste to improve information on waste minimisation

 - clarifies the roles and responsibilities of territorial authorities with respect to waste minimisation

-- established the Waste Advisory Board to give independent advice to the Minister for the Environment on waste minimisation issues.
+- establishes the Waste Advisory Board to give independent advice to the Minister for the Environment on waste minimisation issues.

 Provisions of the Act

 Provisions of the Waste Minimisation Act 2008 are outlined in the following pages on our website:

 What the waste disposal levy is and why we have one, information for waste disposal facility operators and findings from the three-yearly reviews of the effectiveness of the levy.